Cloud Compliance

 Businesses across diverse industries are increasingly moving their processes, products, and data into the cloud.
 For some, this represents an opportunity to unlock greater scaling capabilities while avoiding the capital overhead of maintaining server hardware.
 For others, the cloud presents a significant obstacle: organizations grappling with stringent compliance and auditing requirements don’t want to be left behind, but face significant difficulty in maintaining a solid compliance footing.

 As a company begins to shift into cloud computing, they often take the approach of utilizing multi-tenant providers, writing bespoke middleware and creating virtual infrastructure “fences” to stay compliant.
-Unfortunately this approach can be costly, both from a time and budgetary perspective.
-Instead, organizations subject to strict regulatory guidelines should consider adopting a single-tenant approach, providing security and compliance as a first-class, batteries-included feature.
+Unfortunately, this approach can be costly, both from a time and budgetary perspective.
+Instead, organizations subject to strict regulatory guidelines should consider adopting a single-tenant approach, providing cloud security and compliance as a first-class, batteries-included feature.

 What is Single Tenant SaaS?